Academic Bodies

 petr.bednar@upol.cz

-• preparation of new accreditation of doctoral study programmes
+• responsibility for the legislative framework and accreditation processes of doctoral study programmes

 jiri.panek@upol.cz